 Getting Around Dubrovnik

-There is a good bus service in the city (see routes and timetables at the Bus Terminal website) and you can also get around by taxi.
+There is a good bus service in the city (see routes and timetables on the Bus Terminal website) and you can also get around by taxi.
+Uber also exists in Dubrovnik.
+Full information is on our Public Transport in Dubrovnik page.

-To get between the Airport and the town centre (or vice versa), see our special page on To and From Dubrovnik Airport.
+To get between Rudjer Boskovic Airport and the town centre (or vice versa), see our special page on To and From Dubrovnik Airport.

 The area code is 020.